pipegalera/Andrew-Ng-Neural-Networks-and-Deep-Learning/README.tex.md

 <img src="images/nn.png" width="60%" height="60%">
 </p>

-The little circle is a single neuron of a neural network, that implements the function (ReLU) that is drawn on the left.
-All the neuron does is it inputs the size, computes this linear function, takes a max of zero, and then outputs the estimated price.

-A larger neural network is formated by taking many of the single neurons and stacking them together.
-As well, each of the little circles implements the Rectified Linear Unit function (or some other slightly non-linear function).
-By stacking together a few of the single neurons or simple predictors, we have now a a larger neural network.
+The little circle is a a representation of a single "**neuron**" of a neural network.
+The neuron takes an input, the size of the house, to try to explain the variance in an output, the price of the house.
+The neuron uses an algorithm to process the input into output, in this case the activation function in the graph called Rectified Linear Unit function (ReLU).
+A **Neural Network** is created by stacking neurons together.
+Each of the neurons stacked implements ReLU, or some other slightly non-linear function.

 <p align="center">
 <img src="images/nn2.png" width="60%" height="60%">
 </p>

+The Neural Network needs a large number of inputs and their output, in the example a large dataset of houses prices associated with their size.
+The "**hidden layers**" are made by the neurons itself.
-To feed the network, you need to give it just the input x and the output y for a number of examples in your training set and the neural network will figure it out by itself the hidden layer in the middle.
-The input layer and the hidden layer are density connected: every input feature is connected to every "hidden" feature.
+The first layer, the **input layer**, and the hidden layers are connected, as every input feature is connected to every "hidden" feature.

 <p align="center">
 <img src="images/nn3.png" width="60%" height="60%">